-Visit Koala® Center for Sleep and TMJ Disorders and get comprehensive treatment for TMJ from our specialists.
+Visit Koala® Center For Sleep & TMJ Disorders and get comprehensive treatment for TMJ from our specialists.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, El Paso, TX, and Wausau, WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, Wausau WI.

 The jaw is one of the strongest joints in the human body and is capable of this power due to its two temporomandibular joints.
 Disorders involving these joints are known as temporomandibular joint disorders or TMD.
 Dentists are the foremost professionals to diagnose and treat TMD as they are experts in the anatomy of the jaw.
 They can prescribe custom-made mouthguards and other forms of treatment to help alleviate symptoms.
 While regular dentists can formulate a diagnosis for a TMJ disorder, dentists who specialize in treating these conditions see these cases much more frequently and can therefore provide better care.